cenidetiot/OCB.jsLibrary/README.md

 .then((result) => console.log(result))
 .catch((err) => console.log(err))
 ```
-### List all the NGSI entities that are stored in the Context Broker.
+### List all the NGSI entities that are stored in the ContextBroker.
  Example
  ```
 cb.listEntities()
 .then((entities) => {console.log(entities)})
 .catch((err) => console.log(err))
 ```
-### Delete information of an NGSI entity stored in the Context Broker.
+### Delete information of an NGSI entity stored in the ContextBroker.
 ```
 cb.deleteEntity('idEntity')
 .then((result) => console.log(result))